 If you need tough, easy to grow flowering trees for spring, then the Cleveland Flowering Pear Tree and the Aristocrat Pear Tree are great first choices.
 These beautiful trees have come to us from China, and they are literally smothered in pure-white blossoms every spring before the leaves appear.
 These are tough trees that will take poor soil, limited space, urban conditions and still thrive and be beautiful every spring.
 Not only that but they will give us fantastic fall color as well – two seasons of beauty from just one tree.

 Tourists travel thousands of miles to see Cherry Blossoms in Japan, but we can have that beauty in our own gardens so easily.
 At the Tree Center we specialize in Cherry Trees and we have a whole range of them available to turn spring in your garden into a spectacular flower show.
 From pure white or the palest blush pink to the flamboyant strong pinks of the Kwanzan Cherry Tree, there is a flowering cherry size and color to suit everyone.
 They vary in size from the 30 foot tall Okame Cherry Tree to the much smaller cascading White Weeping Cherry.
-This tree and the Pink Weeping Cherry too are especially beautiful because they bring a different form to your garden.
+This tree and the Yoshino Cherry too are especially beautiful because they bring a different form to your garden.
 Most trees have branches that grow more or less upright, but in these trees the branches cascade down towards the ground and will even trail across rocks or down a bank.
 This habit makes them especially beautiful and they are really stunning planted near a pond or stream as they seem to flow right into the water.

 Native Flowering Trees